 Applicants to degree programs that require a thesis (thesis M.S. and Ph.D.) should carefully consider the research areas of division faculty to ensure that your interests are well aligned with those of one or more division faculty who might serve as your thesis advisor.
 Prior to applying for admission, you are encouraged to contact these faculty concerning your potential involvement in their research.

 Graduate Record Examination (GRE)

-- Applicants must provide scores for the general test portion of the GRE, unless: (i) the applicant already has a graduate degree from a U.S. university, or (ii) permission is given to substitute scores from the Medical College Aptitude Test (MCAT).
+- Applicants must provide scores for the general test portion of the GRE, unless: (i) Waivers may be granted, at the program's discretion, if the applicant already holds an advanced degree, such as a Masters or MD, from an accredited US or Foreign Institution, or (ii) permission is given to substitute scores from the Medical College Aptitude Test (MCAT).